ResilienceCon Terms & Conditions

 ResilienceCon Statement on Inclusiveness and Respect

 Life Paths Research Center and its partners seek to create an atmosphere at ResilienceCon in which participants may learn, network, and converse with colleagues in an environment of mutual respect.
-ResilienceCon seeks to contribute to the building of new academic cultures and, more widely, new inclusive institutional cultures that genuinely respect and appreciate difference and diversity – whether differences are of class, gender, sexual orientation, race, nationality, age, ability status, language, or religious belief, or are epistemological or methodological in nature.
+ResilienceCon seeks to contribute to the building of new academic cultures and, more widely, new inclusive institutional cultures that genuinely respect and appreciate difference and diversity – whether differences are of class, gender, sexual orientation, race, nationality, age, disability status, language, or religious belief, or are epistemological or methodological in nature.
+We seek to empower and center marginalized voices, by going beyond just recognizing differences to recognizing the power dynamics that result from difference and actively trying to disrupt those power differentials.

 ResilienceCon does not seek to limit the areas of inquiry of its members or to curtail robust scholarly debate.
 Its aim is to promote critical and open inquiry that is free of personal harassment, prejudice and aggression.

-Please note that ResilienceCon standards supplement but do not replace the ethical and professional guidelines or other organizations to which participants may belong.
+Please note that ResilienceCon standards supplement but do not replace the ethical and professional guidelines of other organizations to which participants may belong.

 Note: Adapted from a review of other materials, including the harassment policy of the Society for Classical Studies and the writings of Hall and Tandon (2017).